Kometa-Team/Kometa/docs/defaults/overlays/audio_codec.md

 # Audio Codec Default Overlay File

-The `- pmm: audio_codec` Overlay File is used to create an overlay based on the audio codec available on each item within your library.
+The `audio_codec` Overlay File is used to create an overlay based on the audio codec available on each item within your library.

 Example Overlays Created: